ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 products.

-IT teams may need to offer different types of services and models catered to different parts of the business like Marketing, Finance, HR, Sales and more, trained on specific data sets for those functions: also, they may want to create a shared general purpose set of services that employees at large may consume, like an overall support chat, which could combine data sets from various disciplines within the company.
+IT teams may need to offer different types of services and models catered to different parts of the business like Marketing, Finance, HR, Sales, and more, trained on specific data sets for those functions; also, they may want to create a shared general purpose set of services that employees at large may consume, like an overall support chat, which could combine data sets from various disciplines within the company.